What is 20 of 25.00? Understanding Percentages and Proportions

 -

 Understanding Statistical Data: Many statistical analyses rely on understanding proportions and percentages to interpret data sets and draw meaningful conclusions.
-For instance, determining the percentage of a population that holds a certain opinion or exhibits a particular characteristic.
+To give you an idea, determining the percentage of a population that holds a certain opinion or exhibits a particular characteristic.

 -